Makgeolli Expo will be held in COEX next

 Other liquor makers have joined in the trendy phenomenon, using distinctive ingredients that are abundant in their regions.
 Gunsan, North Jeolla Province, came up with a barley makgeolli, while Mungyeong Brewery in Mungyeong, North Gyeongsang Province offers an omija berry makgeolli.
 You can also find garlic makgeolli in Namhae county, South Gyeongsang Province and sweet potato makgeolli in Haenam, South Jeolla Province.

+1. Check the Ingredients: Makgeolli tastes best when it is made with local goods.
+Be sure to check if the drink is made in Korea with local ingredients.
+2. Check the Temperature: Keeping the yeast alive is important.
+Keep makgeolli at a temperature of about 5 degrees Celsius or lower.
+"You can drink it again after you have opened it.
+Makgeolli can last from five to even 10 days after it has been made if you keep it at the right temperature,'' Yoon said.
 3. Enjoy with Any Side Dish: Koreans tend to believe the liquor is only good with jeon, or Korean-style pancakes, but Yoon said he enjoys it with cheese. ``Rice is a very tolerant ingredient, thus any type of food can be a good match.
 Try makgeolli with sushi or pork, you won't feel stuffy the next morning.''
+4. Proper Glasses: Use porcelain or ceramic glass when drinking makgeolli as they prevent the coolness from escaping and are environmentally friendly. |

 source: